udayvarmora07/React-SpringBoot-BookStore/ReadME.md

 ### Prerequisites

-1)Java Development Kit (JDK) installed
+1)Java Development Kit (JDK) installed.
-2)MySQL installed and running
+2)MySQL installed and running.

 ### To run this app